LewisChatham/project-3/README.md

 ## Description

 We wanted to give consumers a quick and easy way of planning their holiday shopping.
-No longer will they have to struggle to remember each person that they have to buy for, inevitably forget a gift they should've gotten, or just flat out ending up spending way too much.
+No longer will they have to struggle to remember each person that they have to buy for, inevitably forget a gift they should've got, or just flat out ending up spending way too much.
 With our application, you can plan out wishlists for all your loved ones, and save yourself some hassle.
 This application allows a user to login or signup, and oce they have, they care able to create multiple wishlists and enter a spending limit if they so wish.
 Within each wishlist a user can add multiple items to the list and check off whether the item was bought.

 We started this project in order to learn how to use React and MongoDB better, as well as test our overall coding knowledge and demonstrate.

 ## Installation